‘One Piece’ Chapter 943 Spoilers: Wano’s Darkest Secret Revealed, Sanji And Zoro Team Up To Save Toko

 — ONE PIECE.com(ワンピース) (@OPcom_info) May 23, 2019

-One Piece Chapter 843 also showed Strawhat Pirates captain Monkey D. Luffy and old man Hyogoro watching Tonoyasu’s execution via Visual Den Den Mushi.
-Luffy is wondering why people are still laughing even after seeing someone died in front of them.
+One Piece Chapter 843 also showed Straw Hat Pirates captain Monkey D. Luffy and old man Hyogoro watching Tonoyasu’s execution via visual Den Den Mushi.
+Luffy wondered why people are still laughing, even after seeing someone killed in front of them.
 Old man Hyogoro explained that it could be the effect of the SMILE devil fruits made by Emperor Kaido and the Beast Pirates.

-Meanwhile, while most of the people in the Land of Wano are focused on the events at the Flower Capital, Emperor Big Mom, Tony Tony Chopper, Kiku, Lord Kozuki Momonosuke, and Tama are still traveling on their way to the Prisoner’s Mine.
-Chopper and his friends are currently in danger as Emperor Big Mom is on the verge of having a tantrum because of Shiruko.
+Meanwhile — while most of the people in the Land of Wano are focused on the events within the Flower Capital — Emperor Big Mom, Tony Tony Chopper, Kiku, Lord Kozuki Momonosuke, and Tama are still traveling to the Prisoner’s Mine.
+Chopper and his friends are currently in danger, as Emperor Big Mom is on the verge of having a tantrum because of Shiruko.

 The upcoming chapter of One Piece is set to reveal that darkest secret of the Land of Wano.
-In their headquarters, Shinobu explained to Nami and the others everything about the SMILE devil fruits and how it affected the people of the Land of Wano.
-Unlike the original devil fruits, the consumers of the SMILE devil fruits only have a 10 percent chance of obtaining the ability.
+In their headquarters, Shinobu explained to Nami and the others everything about the SMILE devil fruits — and how it had affected the people of the Land of Wano.
+Unlike the original devil fruits, the consumers of the SMILE devil fruits only have a 10 percent chance of obtaining an ability from them.

-If they get nothing from eating the SMILE devil fruits, they will experience a side effect which is losing the expressions of sorrow and anger.
+If consumers get nothing from eating the SMILE devil fruits, they will experience a side effect — that side effect being the loss of the emotions sorrow and anger.
 When Shogun Orochi learned about the SMILE devil fruits’ failures, he decided to mix them with the food that they were sending to Okobore Town.
-During that time, the people only thought that the SMILE devil fruits were apples which is why until today, most of them lost their ability to express their real emotions.